Large Language Models Are Active Critics in NLG Evaluation: Results and Analysis

+\paragraph{Dependence on Human-scored Data. } To examine the impact of labeled data size on \method's performance, we varied the size of the feed examples from 5-shot to 5\%, 15\%, and the full 25\% of each benchmark.
+Figure~\ref{fig:trainingsize} shows the results.
+While \method improves as the labeled data size increases, it can achieve a decent correlation with human evaluators using as few as five human-rated examples.
+Among four tasks, \method is more sensitive to labeled data size in TopicalChat and SummEval than in OpenMeva and SFRES.
+The former two benchmarks involve longer contexts and diverse topics, while the latter focus on specific topics with shorter contexts, making the first two tasks more complex.
+Our observations suggest that \method requires more labeled data for evaluating complex NLG tasks compared to simpler ones.

-We assess the impact of optimization on \method by comparing its performance when dynamic prompt optimization for scoring is removed and, additionally, when mini-batch iterations are eliminated during task inference.
-Figure \ref{fig:effectiveness_of_optimization} displays the results.
-Across all four NLG tasks, we observe a consistent performance drop when prompt optimization for scoring is removed, with a further decline when only using a single mini-batch of labeled data for task inference.
-This suggests that both scoring prompt optimization and mini-batch iterations for task inference are crucial for \method to achieve more human-aligned evaluations.
+\paragraph{Impact of Optimization.} We compare \method's performance by removing its dynamic prompt optimization for scoring and, furthermore, eliminating mini-batch iterations during task inference.
+As shown in Figure \ref{fig:effectiveness_of_optimization}, there is a drop in \method's performance when removing scoring prompt optimization, with a further decline when only using a single mini-batch of labeled data for task inference, suggesting that both strategies contribute to \method for making optimal decisions.
 Interestingly, the \method shows greater sensitivity to scoring optimization in the fine-level evaluation of SummEval and the coarse-level evaluation of SFRES, indicating that this component plays a more significant role in these specific evaluation scenarios.
 In contrast, the influence of mini-batch iterations for task inference is minimal in SummEval, suggesting that \method can effectively infer the target evaluation task in this setting with limited training data.

-\paragraph{Key Module Analysis.} We further analyze the individual contribution of each module in \method by comparing performance with and without that module.
-Table~\ref{tab:multi-stage_Kendall-Tau} shows the results across four NLG tasks.
-Noted that, the variant w/o criteria inference uses the original predefined criteria from each benchmark for further computation.
-In the variant w/o OS-E, we calculated the overall quality score per test case by averaging the multiple criteria-specific scores generated from McS-E.